 Contract Type Design & Build

-Spanning 4,518 sq m, the Aberdeen Custodial Centre is the first development to be completed by hub North Scotland for Police Scotland.
+Spanning 4,518 sq m, the Aberdeen Custodial Centre was the first development to be completed by hub North Scotland for Police Scotland.

 Situated within the north of Aberdeen on the site of a former Scottish Water depot, the facility has 60 individual cells in addition to a virtual court, identity parade suite, criminal justice office, a community policing team and a range of support office accommodation.